puppetect/KeepLearning/MongoDB.md

 - Does **not** request an acknowledgement that any nodes applied the write ("Fire-and-forget")
 - Fastest writeConcern level
 - Least durable writeConcern

+**Read Concerns**
+- Represent different levels of "read isolation"
+- Can be used to specify a consistent view of the database
+- The default read concern is "local": This does not check that data has been replicated
+- The read concern "majority" allow for more durable reads: This on returns data that has been replicated to a majority of nodes

+**Join**
+- $lookup allows us to pass an aggregation pipeline to the command that can transform the data before that data is actually joined.
+- `let` allows us to declare variables in our pipeline, referring to document fields in our source collection.
+- Compass' Export-to-Language feature produces aggregations in our application's native language.

+**Bulk Write**
+- Allow database clients to send multiple writes.
+- Ordered Bulk Write: default.
+Executes writes sequentially.
+Will end execution after first write failure
+- Unordered Bulk Write: has to be specified with the flag: `{ordered: false}`.
+Executes writes in parallel.
+- In sharded collection, ordered bulk writes are expected to take a little longer because write operations need to be routed to the designated shards.
+And unordered bulk write might reach the mongos in one batch, but then it has to be serialized across each designated shard.
+Regardless of the designated shard, the write operation needs to be evaluated to see if we should continue or exit the execution of the rest of the batch.

+**Connection Pooling**
+- Connection pools allow for reuse of connections
+- Subsequent requests appear faster to the client
+- Default size of 100

+## 最佳实践
+- 尽量避免过大文件，单个document最大为16mb
+- 适用于**一次写入，多次读取**的数据